Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: The Construction of Multiplicative EFT Hyperspanners

-In each iteration $i$, we are given the collections of paths $Q_{i-1}$, vertices $V_{i-1}$, the collections $R_{i-1}$ of all hyperedges with status $pp$, cluster centers $Z_{i-1}$, and current hyperspanner $H_{i-1}$.
-We first get a random sample $S_{i-1}(v)$ of $O(\log n)$ paths from $Q_{i-1}(v)$ (Line \ref{alg:sample}) and then for each vertex in $V_{i-1}$, process its hyperedges in $R_{i-1}$ in the sorted order of increasing weight (Line \ref{alg:h}).
-For each triple $u,v,h$ of status $pp$, if there exists a path $P \in S_{i-1}(u)$ whose hyperedges are disjoint with those in $P_{i-1}(v)$ and head hyperedge is vertex-disjoint with head hyperedges of paths in $P_{i-1}(v)$, then we add the concatenation of $h$ and $P$ to $P_{i-1}(v)$ and set $h$ to status $kp$.
-We also adopt an early-stopping strategy as follows: a path in $Q_{i-1}(v)$ is called \emph{sampled} if its head hyperedge has at least one cluster center in $Z_i$, i.e., sampled from $Z_{i-1}$.
-A vertex $v\in V_{i-1}$ is added to $V_i$ if its $Q_{i-1}(v)$ contains $K_f=12(k+r)f$ sampled paths.
-When adding a path to $Q_{i-1}(v)$, we also check whether $Z_i \cap \text{head}(P) \neq \emptyset$, maintain the counter $n_v$ of sampled paths accordingly (Line \ref{alg:nv}), and stop processing subsequent hyperedges of $v$ when we already have $K_f$ sampled paths to save computations (Line \ref{alg:stop}).
-Since we process hyperedges of $v$ in the sorted order of increasing weight, we are adding $K_f$ sampled paths with lightest weight on the last hyperedge.
-When examining triple $u,v,h$ of status $pp$, if we cannot find an eligible path, then we are safe to discard the triple (Line \ref{alg:sd}).
-We can prove that $h$ is not needed for vertex pair $u,v$.
+A path in $P_{i-1}(v)$ is called \emph{sampled} if its head hyperedge has at least one cluster center in $Z_i$.
+When adding a path to $P_{i-1}(v)$, we also check whether it is sampled, add it to $Q_{i}(v)$ if sampled and maintain the counter $n_v$ of sampled paths accordingly (Line \ref{alg:nv}), and stop processing subsequent hyperedges of $v$ when there are $K_f=12(k+r)f$ sampled paths (Line \ref{alg:stop}).
+Since we process hyperedges of $v$ in the sorted order of increasing weight, we are adding to $Q_{i}(v)$ $K_f$ sampled paths with lightest weight on the last hyperedge.
+A vertex $v\in V_{i-1}$ is added to $V_i$ if its $Q_{i}(v)$ contains $K_f$ sampled paths (Line \ref{alg:Vi}).
+When examining triple $(u,v,h)$ of status $pp$, if we cannot find an eligible path, then we are safe to discard the triple (Line \ref{alg:sd}).
+We will prove that $h$ is not needed for vertex pair $u,v$.
 Finally, we include paths $P_{i-1}(v)$ for each $v\in V_{i-1}$ into $H_{i-1}$ to get $H_i$.

-We first show two properties of the paths in the clustering structure.
+We first show two properties of paths in the clustering structure we construct.